-Parents have a responsibility to:
+Parents responsibility:

 - Inform the medical room of any changes to their child's diabetic care plan. - Update the school after any Consultant/Hospital visits. - Ensure pupil has an adequate supply of medication and testing equipment in the medical room and check it is in date when they return to school after holidays. - Give consent for the administration of Glucogel (oral glucose gel) - Provide school with a hypoglycaemic box, which should contain a selection of the following items: - 1.
 Sweet snacks - 2.
 Biscuits - 3.
 Sweet drink - 4.
 Glucose tablets - 5.
-Tube of Glucogel - 6.
-In addition, a copy of the pupil's care plan should be kept within the hypo box, so it is easily accessible in an emergency. - If a pupil uses an insulin pump parents must ensure a spare cannula, tubing and an applicator is kept in the medical room.
+Tube of Glucogel - If a pupil uses an insulin pump parents must ensure a spare cannula, tubing and an applicator is kept in the medical room.